You can talk to a lawyer for free at Tasmania Legal Aid.

 If you are not happy with this internal review decision, you can apply to the Administrative Appeals Tribunal (AAT) for a further review.
 This is known as an NDIS Appeal.

 You must lodge your application within 28 days of the NDIS internal review decision by calling the AAT on 1800 228 333 or completing an application online .

 Who can help me?

 An advocate from Advocacy Tasmania can help you make an application to the AAT for an NDIS Appeal.
 They are sometimes called an NDIS Appeals Support Person.
 This is a free service.
 For more information about what they can do, go to the Department of Social Services NDIS Appeals page.

-You might also be eligible for legal services by the Legal Aid Commission of Tasmania's NDIS lawyer if your case raises complex or novel issues.
+You might also be eligible for legal services by the Tasmania Legal Aid NDIS lawyer if your case raises complex or novel issues.
 This is a free service.
 Your advocate can help you apply.